ricardoamj/Microbial-Mats-West-Antarctica/README.md

 ## Contact

-If you need to ask questions, share your opinion, or offer support, please don't hesitate to contact us at ricardoamj00[at]gmail[dot]com.
+If you have questions, want to share your opinion, or offer support, please contact us at ricardoamj00[at]gmail[dot]com.